IIIF/awesome-iiif/readme.md

 - [open a new issue ticket](https://github.com/IIIF/awesome-iiif/issues/new) mentioning the link or resource you want to add and some description, and the community may be able to help add it

 Likewise, there are other ways to see how people are implementing IIIF.
-- [Github Topics page](https://github.com/topics/iiif?o=desc&s=updated) - this page will show you the Github repositories that self-identify as IIIF-related, with the most recently updated projects listed first.
+- [Github Topics page](https://github.com/topics/iiif?o=desc&s=updated) - This page will show you the Github repositories that self-identify as IIIF-related, with the most recently updated projects listed first.

 **Disclaimer**: The lists below are presented in alphabetical order within each section, and do not suggest any recommendation.
 Likewise, these lists are created for informational purposes only and any links do not constitute an endorsement, recommendation, or favoring by the IIIF Consortium.